 A key component of the current Strategic Plan is to work with the City to provide convenient and accessible parking for downtown visitors and patrons.
-The RDPBIA will provide input to the City and City Council on parking issues such as public parking supply in specific areas of downtown and replacement of public parking lost due to new developments.
+The RDPBIA provides input to the City Council and the City's Parking, Traffic and Streets Commission on parking issues such as public parking supply in specific areas of downtown and replacement of public parking lost due to new developments.
 Businesses can bring concerns regarding parking to the Land Use Committee of the RDPBIA.

-The RDPBIA will continue the above noted parking activities through 2012.
+The RDPBIA will continue the above noted parking activities through 2013.
 Other parking initiatives may be considered as proposed by the RDP Land Use Committee in response to issues and concerns raised by downtown businesses.